bhoward/focsipedia/docs/fp/intro.md

 might have changed since the last time the function was called.

-[^1]: The most common exception is for functions that send output to the console, such as the `print_int` function in ReasonML.
+[^1]: The most common exception is for functions that send output to the console, such as the `println` function in Scala.
 Being able to track execution and easily display results is very useful, and printing a line on the console is a fairly benign side-effect&mdash;it won't cause the function to return different